hhtrieu0108/assignment_25072024/README.md

 - With the not really large dataset or small repartition.
 GroupByKey and ReduceByKey not really different.
 But the most of time.
 GroupByKey faster
 - With the large dataset and a lot of partition (I test with partition >= 12).
 ReduceByKey is faster than GroupByKey.
 - I tested with increase number of keys and decrease it.
 So that affect the performance too.
+- GroupByKey combine all value of a key into a list => More spaces in storage and not really good at big data
+- ReduceByKey aggregate at the each key (go to each partition to do it) => Less storage and good with big data